 As a member of the Carleton University community, there is much that you can do to contribute to and enhance Carleton’s Sustainability programs.

-There are a variety of ways that students, staff, and faculty can get involved in sustainability, from engagement programs and workplace certification to funding and educational experiences.
+There are a variety of ways that staff, faculty and students can get involved in sustainability, from engagement programs and workplace certification to funding and educational experiences.

 Carleton University is committed to the environment and its role as environmental steward.
 This Sustainability Pledge is your opportunity to commit personally to a more sustainable University and every member of this community is encouraged to participate